nodejs/nodejs.dev/CONTRIBUTING.md

 ## Commit Guidelines

 This project follows the [Conventional Commits][] specification.
+Why?
+[See here](https://nodejs.dev/guides/commit-messages)

-There is a built-in commit linter.
 Basic rules:

 * Commit messages must be prefixed with the name of the changed subsystem, followed by a colon and a space and start with an imperative verb.
 Check the output of `git log --oneline files/you/changed` to find out what subsystems your changes touch.